 3. Test of local adaptation

 Local adaptation of E. ferrisi was tested using two isolates (the “Western” Brandenburg64 and “Eastern” Brandenburg139) and our four F0 mouse strains (the two M. m. domesticus Western SCHUNT and STRA, and the two M. m. musculus Eastern BUSNA and PWD).
 We hypothesised a possible local adaptation of E. ferrisi, i.e. (1) a higher parasite fitness in sympatric than in allopatric host, or (2) a higher host fitness when infected with sympatric than allopatric parasite (Kaltz & Shykoff, 1998).
-The prediction drawn from (1) would be that the Eastern parasite (E. ferrisi isolate Brandenburg139) reproduces better in the matching Eastern mouse subspecies (M. m. musculus) than in the allopatric one (M. m. musculus), and similarly the Western parasite (E. ferrisi isolate Brandenburg64) should reproduce better in M. m. domesticus than in M. m. musculus.
+The prediction drawn from (1) would be that the Eastern parasite (E. ferrisi isolate Brandenburg139) reproduces better in the matching Eastern mouse subspecies (M. m. musculus) than in the allopatric one (M. m. musculus), and similarly the Western parasite (E. ferrisi isolate Brandenburg64) should (on peut supprimer should s’il est en facteur commun avec le would du début de la phrase ?reproduce better in M. m. domesticus than in M. m. musculus.
 According to hypothesis (2), a higher tolerance of each host infected by its matching parasite despite similar parasite reproductive output could indicate increased host fitness, and host local adaptation.

 4. Test of coupling between resistance and tolerance